 If you’re smart enough to read this article, you’re smart enough to look around you and determine what interests you and those around you.
-Think of what problems you’ve recently solved, and what kinds of problems others have had and solved.
+First, think of what problems you’ve recently solved, and what kinds of problems others have had and were solved.
 Any problem that has been solved in your world could easily be the subject of your next book.
-People love to read how other have solved a problem that they currently have.
+People love to read how others have solved a problem that they currently have.

 These unsolved problems would also be great ebook topics.
 Remember, you don’t have to know the solution, just the topic.
 You’re going to get someone else to do the research and write the book for you.
 You will not actually be writing one word.

 The Internet is a great way to find out what people are looking for at any given moment.
 You can search for almost anything.
 Google is a popular search engine you can use, or you can try any of the others like Yahoo! or Mamma.com.
 Type in phrases like “top concerns of Americans,” “best-selling nonfiction topics,” or “popular how-to manuals.”
 Common worries.

 And while you’re on the Internet…

 Find out the most popular nonfiction books from the New York Times bestseller list, Amazon, and a Google search for ebooks.
 Your findings will tell you exactly what book subjects people are buying right now.

 Try this.
 Go to www.amazon.com.
 From the tabbed menu running along the top of the Amazon home page, click “Top Sellers.”